-- Learners are embedded in social contexts.
-If they are going to make effective use of their prior knowledge, they need to be encouraged to relate the origins of their learning to school-based concepts. - Students spend only 14% of their time in school, but 53% of their waking hours out of school.
-It is important to help students see the relevance of their school-based learning to non-school contexts and problem solving. - Communities of practice need to be encouraged.
+• Learners are embedded in social contexts.
+If they are going to make effective use of their prior knowledge, they need to be encouraged to relate the origins of their learning to school-based concepts.

+• Students spend only 14% of their time in school, but 53% of their waking hours out of school.
+It is important to help students see the relevance of their school-based learning to non-school contexts and problem solving.

+• Communities of practice need to be encouraged.
 Local leaders and practitioners can facilitate community-centered learning through internships, class participation, and site visits to illustrate learning and problem solving in the workplace.

-Prepared by: Jose Mestre

-Departments of Physics & Educational Psychology

-University of Illinois at Urbana/Champaign
+Prepared by: Jose Mestre Departments of Physics & Educational Psychology University of Illinois at Urbana/Champaign mestre@uiuc.edu

-mestre@uiuc.edu

 Diversity, along a range of dimensions, offers both challenges and opportunities to any relationship.
 Learning to identify, reflect upon, learn from, and engage with diverse perspectives is critical to forming and maintaining an effective mentoring relationship, as well as a vibrant learning environment.

-In the last session, your group discussed the importance of assessing mentees' understanding and how to best facilitate their learning.
-In this session, mentors will expand upon this idea by considering how to foster an equitable and inclusive environment where everyone can do their best learning and create the highest quality of research, both because of and in spite of their diverse perspectives.
+The goal is to foster an equitable and inclusive environment where everyone can do their best learning and create the highest quality of research, both because of and in spite of their diverse perspectives.

-- 1. Improve and expand understanding of equity and inclusion and how diversity influences mentor-mentee interactions - 2.
+- 1. Improve and expand understanding of equity and inclusion, and how diversity influences mentor-mentee interactions - 2.
 Recognize the potential impact of conscious and unconscious assumptions, preconceptions, biases, and prejudices on the mentor-mentee relationship and reflect on how to manage them - 3.
 Identify concrete strategies for learning about, recognizing, and addressing issues of equity and inclusion in order to engage in conversations about diversity with mentees and foster a sense of belonging

 Overview of Activities for the Equity and Inclusion Session: Please note that a core activity is listed for each learning objective.
-We encourage you to engage the mentors in your group in this activity.
+We encourage you to engage the mentors in this activity.
 There is a list of additional activities that can be used if there is extra time in the session or the core activity is not working well for your group.

-Learning Objectives Core Activities Additional Activities 1 Improve and expand understanding of equity and inclusion, and how diversity influences mentor-mentee interactions Mentors consider the many ways they are and can be different from their mentees and how these differences affect the mentoring experience for both (Activity #1) Mentors reflect and share an experience in which they felt like an outsider (Activity #5) 2 Recognize the potential impact of conscious and unconscious assumptions, preconceptions, biases, and prejudices on the mentormentee relationship and how to manage them Mentors reflect on their own unconscious assumptions (Activity #2).
-Mentors read the results of diversity studies, discuss implications, and brainstorm strategies for reducing bias (Activity #3) Mentors explore their own biases using an implicit assumptions test and discuss the results (Activity #6); Benefits and Challenges of Diversity reading 3 Identify concrete strategies for learning about, recognizing, and addressing issues of equity and inclusion in order to engage in conversations about diversity with mentees and foster a sense of belonging Mentors break into two or three groups and read one of three case studies (Is It Okay to Ask?, Language Barriers, or Ethnicity, Disease and Ethics), then discuss reactions (Activity #4) Mentors read and discuss Case # 4: How Long to Wait?
-(Activity #7), Case #5: Second Language (Activity #8) or Case #6: Model Organisms (Activity #9)
+Learning Objectives Core Activities Additional Activities 1 Improve and expand understanding of equity and inclusion, and how diversity influences mentor-mentee interactions Mentors consider the many ways they are and can be different from their mentees and how these differences affect the mentoring experience for both (Activity #1) Mentors reflect and share an experience in which they felt like an outsider (Activity #5) 2 Recognize the potential impact of conscious and unconscious assumptions, preconceptions, biases, and prejudices on the mentor- mentee relationship and how to manage them Mentors reflect on their own unconscious assumptions (Activity #2).
+Mentors read the results of diversity studies, discuss implications, and brainstorm strategies for reducing bias (Activity #3) Mentors explore their own biases using an implicit assumptions test and discuss the results (Activity #6) 3 Identify concrete strategies for learning about, recognizing, and addressing issues of equity and inclusion in order to engage in conversations about diversity with mentees and foster a sense of belonging Mentors break into two or three groups and read one of three case studies ( Is This Okay? , But It's the Same Neighborhood , or Is it Okay to Ask? ), then discuss reactions (Activity #4) Mentors read and discuss Case # 4: You Can't Do That and/or Case #5: Second Language (Activity #7)